abordage/lighthouse-box/README.md

-# Lighthouse metrics in your GitHub profile
+# WIP: Lighthouse metrics in your GitHub profile

 Automatically update your pinned gist with your site's Lighthouse metrics.